AssistCommunity/neo4j-kafka-middleman/README.md

 ```

 ### Building
-You can build the docker image by running
+You can build a very minimal docker image (<10MB) by running

 ```
 docker build . -t neo4j-kafka-middleman